Biblical Foundations of Civil Government

 Now the instant that Adam is joined to Eve, there is not merely an individual image of God, but also the first social unit.
 We know that as marriage.
 Given the task to “Be fruitful and multiply and fill the earth” (Gen. 1:28), this also implies the institution of the family.
 This is not merely first, chronologically, but logically and, we may say, metaphysically as well.
 The home is the microcosm of what we so uncritically go around calling “society,” and yet mean mostly things that we think can do well enough without the family.
 But let us keep moving to fill out our opening picture.

 Expressly included in this same social image of God, is the task to subdue the earth that they fill.
 This is called “dominion” (Gen. 1:28).
 Theologians have spoken of the “cultural mandate” being implicit in this dominion.
 In other words what Augustine called the “orders of creation” are the home, labor, education, culture as a whole, and eventually civil government.
-Yet civil government does not come until after the fall.
-There is something different about it in this respect.
-There is at first an entirely positive dominion.
+Yet civil government does not come until after the fall—at least, that is the case in the explicit narrative.
+There has been much debate about whether or not something of the seed or blueprint of civil government would have emerged even in a prelapsarian state.
+I will not settle that question here.
+It is enough to say that there is, at first, an entirely positive dominion.
 Anywhere that man is called by God to glorify him in these areas, it is in a society of other image bearers.
 Cultivating right relationships and responsibly using the resources of the world all come together in this dominion (cf. Ps.
 8:5-8).
 It is creative and voluntary.
 It is not force or fraud.

-Here we must pause to make some early distinctions between this classical Christian view—as I will argue that it is—and the contemporary “Two Kingdoms” thinking of David VanDrunen.
+Here we must pause to make some early distinctions between this classical Christian view—as I will argue that it is—and the contemporary two kingdoms (often called the “radical two kingdoms”) thinking of David VanDrunen.
 It is exactly at this portion of Genesis where he plants his flag.

 For VanDrunen, the “Noahic covenant makes sense of what the rest of Scripture says about political community and civil government,” as through it “civil governments in this world [are] in covenant with God.”1 Such communities must be common (secular), not holy (sacred).
 The Abrahamic established one that is holy in Genesis 12 and onward.